adamhgriffith-uofu/dualstack-virtualbox-k8s/README.md

 ## Build and Run

 1. Update the name of the bridged adaptor in the `Vagrantfile` to match the host.
-2. Copy `/<repo-location>/servers.yml.tmpl` to `/<repo-location>/servers.yml` and modify as needed.
+2. Copy `/<repo-location>/settings.yml.tmpl` to `/<repo-location>/settings.yml` and modify as needed.
+   * The addresses for `metallb` must be internet routable.
-    * The first entry will be applied to the control-plane and the remainder to the worker nodes.
+   * The first entry in `servers` will be applied to the control-plane and the remainder to the worker nodes.
-    * If a single entry is specified only the control-plane will be created.
+     * If a single `server` entry is specified only the control-plane will be created.
-    * **Important:** All entries must be internet routable.
+     * All `ipv6`s must be internet routable.
 3. Bring up the virtual machines:

    ```shell